-HMGT 2233 Principles of Tourism
+HMGT 2233 Principles of Tourism 3 cr.
+Semester: TBA 3 Lec.
+Hrs./week

-Semester: TBA

 This course provides an overview of the history and implications of travel and tourism as an economic, political and cultural force, and the effect of tourism development on the quality of life of the host society.